The CBA's main aims are:

 - Supporting pilot projects co-proposed by ANU, UC and CSIRO research scientists, postdoctoral fellows and PhD students.

 - Supporting and coordinating external visitors and CBA members to present training workshops and seminars.

 - Supporting and hosting national conferences.

 - Supporting co-supervised honours students.

-- Collating and connecting biodiversity news and events in the ANU-CSIRO Black Mountain precinct.
+- Collating and connecting biodiversity news and events across the ANU-UC-CSIRO biology community.

 - Supporting the exchange of scientific and policy knowledge, perspectives and challenges amongst researchers, policy makers and managers.

 See here for more detailed reporting on our outcomes.